Mechelen transit camp: Operation

 The camp staff was mostly German but was assisted by Belgian collaborationist paramilitaries from the Algemeene-SS Vlaanderen ("General SS Flanders").
 It was officially under the command of Philipp Schmitt, commandant of the Fort Breendonk.
 The acting commandant at Mechelen was SS officer Rudolph Steckmann.

 The first group of people arrived in the camp from Antwerp on 27 July 1942.
 Between August and December 1942, two transports, each with about 1,000 Jews, left the camp every week for Auschwitz concentration camp.
-Between 4 August 1942 and 31 July 1944, a total of 28 trains left Mechelen for Poland, carrying 24,916 Jews and 351 Roma; most of them went to Auschwitz.
+Between 4 August 1942 and 31 July 1944, a total of 28 trains left Mechelen for German-occupied Poland, carrying 24,916 Jews and 351 Roma; most of them went to Auschwitz.
 This figure represented more than half of the Belgian Jews murdered during the Holocaust.
 In line with the Nazi racial policy that much later became named the Romani genocide, 351 Belgian Roma were sent to Auschwitz in early 1944.

 Conditions at the Mechelen camp were especially brutal.
 Many Roma were locked in basement rooms for weeks or months at a time without food or sanitary facilities.
 The Roma had an especially low survival rate.

 Summer 1942: the Mechelen transit camp after the arrival of those caught during the night.